-First SF Homicide of 2017 Claims One Life in Mission District
+First San Francisco Homicide of 2017 Claims Life in Mission

+Police have identified the two men killed in two separate shootings on New Year’s Day in the Mission and the Bayview districts as 21-year-old Ernesto Rosales and 35-year-old Mitchell Smith, respectively.

-Police report that a man was shot in the chest on 26th and Shotwell streets around 2:13 a.m. on January 1.
+Rosales, a San Francisco resident, was shot in the chest on 26th and Shotwell streets around 2:13 a.m. on January 1.
 Officers responded to reports of a shooting victim found, and though the victim was transported to the hospital, he later succumbed to his injuries.

-Another fatal shooting took place later in the morning in the Bayview, though police reported there is no indication that the incidents were related, or that either of them were gang-related.
+Smith, also of San Francisco, was the victim of another fatal shooting that took place later in the morning in the Bayview, though police reported there is no indication that the incidents were related, or that either of them were gang-related.

 No suspect descriptions are yet available.